League of Legends Trainer for Pros

 Sketching and Ideation

 Our final design successfully reduced the amount of time users sought for assistance to analyze their gameplay in their daily training routine.
-Instead of interacting with different analytics apps and watching streams or replays of the whole games, users were able to quickly find what they need directly through our product in most cases.
-The prototypes and the testing product are proprietary under a non-disclosure agreement, but the stakeholders kindly allowed me to share this on my portfolio.
+Instead of interacting with different analytics apps and watching streams or replays of the whole game, users were able to quickly find what they need directly through our product in most cases.
+I passed the remaining prototyping and polishing work to the Design team located in China upon request by my boss to work on the League of Legends World Championship Event webpages.

 Takeaways & Next Steps